-Affordable insurance with cover options to suit your budget and lifestage.
+Find affordable cover options to suit your budget and lifestyle.

 Get peace of mind

-You and your family shouldn’t have the added worry of financial stress if you get seriously ill or worse.
-Life cover gives you peace of mind that your loved ones can still afford to live, no matter what the situation.
+You and your family shouldn't have the added worry of financial stress if you get seriously ill, injured or worse.
+When you choose to buy life insurance, you get peace of mind that your loved ones can still afford to live, no matter what happens to you.

 Covers debts and major expenses

-What would happen if your wage disappeared?
-The right life cover can make sure there’s enough money to pay major expenses such as mortgages, loans and school fees.
+What would happen to your family if your wage disappeared?
+The right life insurance policy can make sure there's enough money to pay major expenses such as mortgages, loans and school fees.

 Makes up for lost income

-Life insurance helps cover everyday expenses if you can’t work because of illness or injury, even if it’s just temporary.
-We help you find affordable cover that keeps your bank balance healthy while you’re recovering.
+Life insurance helps cover everyday expenses if you can't work because of illness or injury, even if it's just temporary.
+We’ll help you compare life insurance quotes so you can find a policy that keeps your bank balance healthy while you're recovering.

-Recovering from illness or injury is stressful enough without worrying about medical bills.
+Recovering from a serious medical condition is stressful enough without worrying about medical bills.
 A life policy payout can help get you back on your feet by covering the cost of major medical expenses.